hamidriasat/UNet-3-Plus/README.md

 |     16     | &check; | &check; |         153.65          |             103.6             |

 Inference results are tested on single gpu.
-Here data generator type does not matter because only prediction time is calculated and average between 5 runs.
+Here data generator type does not matter because only prediction time is calculated and averaged between 5 runs.

 ### Inference Demo